dcostachar/cyclistic-case-study/README.md

 ### Identifying and Handling NULL Values in Station Data

-We'll run the same query as above to verify that the station IDs were updated correctly and to confirm that there are no more NULL station IDs in our station data table.
+I'll run the same query as above to verify that the station IDs were updated correctly and to confirm that there are no more NULL station IDs in our station data table.

 ```sql